ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

 1. This will create a number of .yaml files in a couple of directories which you can use to change the default installation of your cluster.

-  Of particular note is the manifests/clustger-config.yaml file where you can chagne the default networking subnets.
+  Of particular note is the manifests/cluster-config.yaml file where you can change the default networking subnets.
+See the `bare metal` section of the install-config.yaml section above (step 11) for information on how to set these values if you need/want to change them.
+Note that the subnets in this section must be valid for your environment meaning these subnets must not already exist in your environment, but will not (unless explicitly reconfigured) be routed outside of the cluster.

   You will need to edit manifests/cluster-scheduler-02-config.yml file and change the value of spec.mastersSchedulable to false.